8ctorres/Junior-Final/README.md

 # Sophomore/Junior Final
 ## The Fysics Phinal

-For this program you will be creating a terminal program that will ask the user a series of questions.
-After the user has answered all of the questions, your program will select and evaluate the correct physics equations and return the answer to the user.
+For this program I will be creating a terminal program that will ask the user a series of questions.
+After the user has answered all of the questions, yourthe program will select and evaluate the correct physics equations and return the answer to the user.

 This program will be comprised of three files.
   -  physicsGUI.js
   -  physics.js
   -  language.js

-### physics.
+### physics.js
-You should have motion, force, energy and momentum equations.
+The program will have motion, force, energy and momentum equations.
   -  d = distance
   -  v = velocity
   -  a = acceleration